jberkenbilt/qfs/README.md

 ### Add/Repair Site

 To set up a new site, do the following on the site:
-* Write the repository locaton to `.qfs/repo`
+* Write the repository location to `.qfs/repo`
 * Write the site's name to `.qfs/site`
 * If you are recreating a site that previously existed, remove any existing `.qfs/sites/$site/db` file.
 This tells the repository that the site has no contents.
+Alternatively, if you have some subset of the files because you ran `rsync` or `qfs get` or restored from a backup, you can use `qfs push-db` to update the repository's copy of the site database.
 * Run `qfs pull`.
 If there is no filter for the site, this will only pull the `.qfs/filters` directory.
 In that case, you can create a local filter and run `qfs pull` again.